Ludof63/MTSK-analysis/docs/index.md

 #### Getting Started

 Follow the [setup tutorial](https://github.com/ludof63/MTSK-analysis) and run the client to replay the workload at your preferred speed (keeping in mind your machine’s power).
-Once set up, you can explore real-time dashboards in Grafana:
+Once set up, you can *explore real-time dashboards in Grafana*:

-- **[Real-Time](http://localhost:3000/d/febgp3afngr28c/real-time)**: Tracks national real-time stats—e.g., insertion rate, recent prices, average fuel prices, and the distribution of open stations.
+- **[Real-Time Fuel Prices](http://localhost:3000/d/febgp3afngr28c/real-time-fuel-prices)**: Tracks national real-time stats—e.g., insertion rate, recent prices, average fuel prices, and the distribution of open stations.
-- **[Current Prices in Local Area](http://localhost:3000/d/febgp3afngr28f/current-prices-in-local-area)**: Allows you to analyze fuel prices in a specific area (as we did in [Prices Over Time in a Local Area](#prices-over-time-in-a-local-area) , compare stations by price/distance, and view real-time statistics.
+- **[Real-Time Local Fuel Prices](http://localhost:3000/d/febgp3afngr28f/real-time-local-fuel-prices)**: Allows you to analyze fuel prices in a specific area (as we did in [Prices Over Time in a Local Area](#prices-over-time-in-a-local-area) , compare stations by price/distance, and view real-time statistics.

 #### The Power of an HTAP Database